Disease Guide ·Lipoma ·2026

 The Pre-Existing Lump Trap

-If any lump was documented in vet records before enrollment — even one described as 'probably just a lipoma' — the insurer may deny future lump-related claims as pre-existing.
-This affects both the existing lump and potentially new lumps.
+Any lump documented in vet records before enrollment - even suspected lipomas - may trigger pre-existing denials.
+Affects both existing lumps and potentially new ones.
 Enroll before lumps appear.

 Red flag · Deductible